Antibiotic-resistant bacteria in healthcare

-Why is antibiotic resistance such a problem in hospitals?
+Why is antibiotic resistance in hospitals such a problem?

 There are many reasons for antibiotic resistance becoming rife within the hospital environment.
 Up to 50% of resistant infections are acquired by hospital patients.
 These infections are known as hospital-acquired infections (HAIs).

 Each day, thousands of patients, employees and visitors arrive at hospitals, bringing with them their own range of bacteria – on their clothes, and on/inside their bodies.
-While there are often strict processes in place for keeping hospitals clean, when these are not adhered to properly it can promote the development of antibiotic resistance.
+Hospitals have clear processes and policies to help keep spaces clean.
+However, if these aren’t strictly adhered to, bacteria will travel.
+This then supports the development of antibiotic resistance.